MarkHoeber/tools-tech-syllabus/source/intro.rst

   will discuss.

 * This syllabus is created, stored, and hosted using only open source tools.
-  This didn't cost a cent, and just about any aspect of it can be modified.
+  This didn't cost a penny, and just about any aspect of it can be modified.

 * In fact, **this syllabus is open source**, with a Creative Commons license.
-  You can, and are encouraged to, make it better and to share it, using the tools we will learn about.
+  You can, and are encouraged to, make it better and to share it, using the tools you will learn about.